 Ladies, feeling uncomfortable in clothes, self conscious and unhappy in your own skin is not a good feeling.
 It can affect every area of your day to day life and leave you feeling utterly miserable.
 I know because I’ve been there.
-I know how hard it is.
-That is why I have created my 8 week Kickstart programme.
+I know how hard it is and it’s why I’ve created my 8 week Kickstart programme.

 Together, we will get you feeling fabulous – I promise!